-What kind of program funding (including salary, health insurance, and research budget) is available for Beckman Institute Postdoctoral Fellows?
+Learn about the program funding (including salary, health insurance, and research budget) available for Beckman Institute Postdoctoral Fellows.

 Funding for a Beckman Institute Postdoctoral Fellowship consists of an annual salary starting at $54,000 and a one-time $25,000 research budget to cover:

 - Relocation expenses ($2,000 maximum, first year only)

 - Facility use/service charges

 - Training workshops